Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Ansible/Ansible.md

 ### **Key Concepts**

 1. **Dynamic Inventory Sources**
-   - Dynamic inventory sources can include cloud providers (AWS, Azure, GCP), LDAP directories, CMDB systems, and other external databases.
+   - Dynamic inventory sources can include cloud providers (AWS, Azure, GCP), LDAP directories.
 2. **Inventory Plugins vs. Inventory Scripts**
    - **Inventory Plugins**: These are the preferred method for dynamic inventory in Ansible.
-Plugins are more integrated with Ansible’s core and provide better performance and maintainability.
    - **Inventory Scripts**: These are custom scripts that output inventory data in JSON format.
 While still supported, they are less efficient and more complex to manage compared to plugins.

 ### **How Dynamic Inventory Works**